Computer Science and Economics

 The B.S. degree program requires successful completion of fourteen term courses (not including courses taken to satisfy prerequisites) and the senior project.
 Nine of the fourteen courses are listed below; the remaining five courses are electives.
 With permission of the DUS and the academic adviser, a student may substitute a more advanced course in the same area as a required course.
 When a substitution is made, the advanced course counts toward the nine required courses and not toward the five electives.

 Elective courses are essentially those courses that count as electives in the Computer Science major, the Economics major, or both.
-ECON 122 and S&DS 365 can count as an elective, ECON 159 can count as an elective.
+ECON 122 and S&DS 365 can count as an elective, ECON 159 and ECON 672 can count as Economics electives.
 At least two electives must be taken in the Computer Science department, and at least one must be taken in the Economics department.
 With the permission of the academic adviser, a student may use as the fourth and/or fifth elective (one or two courses) in related departments that do not usually serve as electives in Computer Science or Economics.

 Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the major.